 The fallout has affected many public sector organisations, including accountancy and finance teams.
 Results of a recent Hays survey show that nearly a quarter (23%) of contractors who have been affected by in scope determinations now seek a higher rate from hiring organisations to counter increased tax liabilities.
 Of the public sector employers who have been affected, 78% have found it harder to attract skilled temporary or contract workers since the changes came into effect.

-An implementation date has not yet been set for the changes to IR35 to be applied to the private sector, however, expert opinion indicates it is inevitable.
-Despite this, over half (57%) of private sector employers are unsure if their organisation has begun to prepare for the expected legislation changes.
+this In the Autumn 2018 budget, it was confirmed that changes to the IR35 legislation would be extended to the private sector in April 2020, for large and medium-sized organisations.
+However, over half (57%) of private sector employers are unsure if their organisation has begun to prepare for these legislation changes.
 Of those who have started preparing, less than half (43%) have carried out an audit of their PSC workforce, and nearly a fifth (17%) plan to apply a blanket in scope determination for all PSC workers.
 This apparent lack of preparation runs the risk of repeating the challenges faced by the public sector, rather than ensuring the smooth transition that proactivity can bring.

 How can the private sector prepare?